cosmos/interchain-security/docs/docs/introduction/overview.md

 **Slashing and jailing.**
 If the opted-in validators misbehave on the consumer chains, then they will be punished on the provider chain.
-ICS currently differentiates between two type of infractions -- double signing and downtime.
+ICS currently differentiates between two types of infractions -- double signing and downtime.
 Double signing on consumer chains results in the misbehaving validators having their provider stake slashed and being permanently jailed on the provider, while downtime on consumer chains results in the misbehaving validators being temporarily jailed.
 Note that jailing entails removing the validator from the provider active validator set and, consequently, from any of the consumer validato sets.